 - 1. Remove the hose from the filter and then remove the filter. - 2.
-Clean around the tank pick-up unit and along the rubber hose. - 3. - 4.
-Clean the surface where the filter is to be fitted. - Use water and detergent for coarse dirt. - Use a degreasing agent for grease and oil. - Use chemically clean petrol for adhesive residue. - 5.
-Adjust the tank ventilation connection to the correct position. - 6.
-Wait so that the detergent has time to evaporate before the filter is fitted. - 7.
-Fit the filter to the hose. - 8.
+Clean around the tank pick-up unit and along the rubber hose. - 3.
+Carefully clean the area on the surface of the tank where the filter is to be fitted.
+Clean off heavy dirt with water and detergent.
+Remove grease and oil residue with a degreasing agent.
+Remove adhesive residue with solvent naphtha or similar. - 4.
+Adjust the tank ventilation connection to the correct position. - 5.
+Wait so that the detergent has time to evaporate before the filter is fitted. - 6.
+Fit the filter to the hose. - 7.
 Remove the protective tape from the fuel filter.
-Push the filter vertically into position by hand and maintain the pressure for at least 5 seconds. - 9.
+Push the filter vertically into position by hand and maintain the pressure for at least 5 seconds. - 8.
 Refit the hose.

-The ventilation filter must be positioned vertically in order to function correctly.
+The tank ventilation filter must be positioned vertically in order to function correctly.
 Ensure that there are no kinks in the hose or any chafing or over-extension.
 The ideal fitting temperature of the component parts is 21°C-38°C.